IQ (band): Line-up

 From 1982, the line-up consisted of Peter Nicholls (vocals), Mike Holmes (guitar), Martin Orford (keyboards), Paul Cook (not to be confused with the Sex Pistols' drummer of the same name) (drums), and Tim Esau (bass).
 Nicholls left in July 1985 to form a new band, Niadem's Ghost, and was replaced by Paul (P. L.) Menel, but subsequently returned in 1990.
 Nicholls also created the cover art for most of the albums on which he appears.
 In early 2005, member Paul Cook left the band and was replaced on drums by Andy Edwards (ex Robert Plant drummer).
 On 20 July 2007, Martin Orford announced that he was leaving IQ and he was replaced by Mark Westworth from prog-rock band Darwin's Radio.
-As of late 2009, Paul Cook has returned to replace Andy Edwards.
+In late 2009, Paul Cook returned to replace Andy Edwards.
 On 7 October 2010, Mark Westworth announced on the band's official web site that he would be leaving the band and his final appearance with IQ was on 11 December 2010.
 On 1 January 2011, the band announced that Westworth's replacement on keyboards would be Neil Durant, from instrumental prog-fusion band Sphere³.
 On 7 January 2011, bassist of 19 years John Jowitt announced on the band's website that he had left the band, and that his last appearance with the band had also been the concert on 11 December 2010.
 He was replaced by original bassist Tim Esau in January 2011.